 “The Federated Women’s Institutes of Ontario is a not-for-profit charitable organization with affiliations around the world, working with and for women in Ontario.
 Through the network of Branches, we offer educational programming and community support; advocate for social, environmental and economic change, and work towards the personal growth of all women, for home and country.”

-- "We envision an Ontario where women work together for safe, healthy families, communities and pursue an enriched and balanced lifestyle."
+- "We envision an Ontario where women work together for safe, healthy communities and pursue an enriched and balanced lifestyle."

 - Initiate Programs to Strengthen Families and Communities